tstone43/ansible-windows/README.md

 # ansible-windows

-## Dive deeper into using an Ansible controller to configure Windows
+## Ansible Controller on Mac to Configure Windows

+### Setup Mac to be Ansible controller
+- open Terminal on Mac
+- brew install ansible